madejackson/MillControl/subPages/realSetupCM70.md

 2. Cut the wires short, connect all GND wires to one Arduino wire (in progress)
 3. put everything together in the box

+A possible next thing could be to place a case around the display.
+Something like this: https://www.thingiverse.com/thing:2176764/comments